Yashvant-Chhapwale-Course-Work/Custom-Tkinter/README.md

    import customtkinter as ctk
    app = ctk.CTk()

-   # Function to print the switch state
+   # Define the "Function" to be executed when the "Switch_State" is "Toggled"
    def toggleSwitch():
       print("Switch is:", switch_var.get())

-   # Create a switch variable
+   # Create a Switch_Variable
       switchState = ctk.StringVar(value="on")  # Default to "on" or "off" Switch_State

-   # Create a CTkSwitch
+   # Create a "CTkSwitch()" Instance
-      switch = ctk.CTkSwitch(root, text="Enable Feature",
+      switch = ctk.CTkSwitch(root, text="Switch",
                              command=toggleSwitch,
                              variable=switchState,
                              onvalue="on", offvalue="off")